[PHP] Points to note when checking whether a specified string/pattern is included

 Points to note

 If you specify the constant PREG_GREP_INVERT as the third argument of preg_grep(), that do not match will be extracted.
-It is also extracted when matching processing results in an error.
+Elements that will also be extracted if the matching process results in an error.
 In other words, the following two are equivalent.

 preg_grep('/th$/', $input, PREG_GREP_INVERT) array_filter($input, function($s) { return preg_match('/th$/', $s) !== 1; })